Sneaky1000/proglog/README.md

 # Proglog
 ## [Section 1 | Part 1]
-### This project is split into multiple parts and is used to learn and teach myself about distributed services with Go.
+### This project is split into multiple sections and parts to learn and teach myself about distributed services with Go.
 This section is focused on the basic elements:
  - Building a storage layer
  - Defining data structures